 Good fats prevent inflammation, provide essential fatty acids, and promote overall health.
-These fats, when consumed in moderation, have shown an increase in HDL and lowering of small dense LDL particles.
+When consumed in moderation, these fats have been shown to increase HDL and lower small dense LDL particles.
 Some of the sources of good fats also included in DASH include:

 - Olive oil

 Bad fats, which include margarine, vegetable shortenings, partially hydrogenated vegetable oils, cause an increase in small LDL particles, which promote atherogenesis.